chezzwizz/Text-Notes/README.md

 'issues' platform for bug tracking and issues management.

 I hope you enjoy and find what is here useful.
-If you have any suggestions, please feel free to contact me and help me build A Christion Free and Open Source Software project that can teach and provide useful functaionality for our communities.
+If you have any suggestions, please feel free to contact me and help me build A Christian Free and Open Source Software project that can teach and provide useful functaionality for our communities.